JuliaLang/julia/README.arm.md

 2. Install FFTW and libedit using `sudo apt-get install libfftw3-3 libedit-dev`
 3. Download the [LLVM 3.6.0 binaries for ARMv7a] (http://llvm.org/releases/3.6.0/clang+llvm-3.6.0-armv7a-linux-gnueabihf.tar.xz) and extract them in a local directory.
 4. For each file in the extracted `bin`, `include`, and `lib` subdirectories, create symlinks from the corresponding directory under `/usr/local`.
-5. Using the `Make.arm` configuration below, build Julia using `make -j 2`
+5. Using the `Make.arm` configuration below, build Julia using `make -j 2`.
+(Limiting `make` to 2 simultaneous jobs will reduce the possibility of running out of memory/swap space during the build process.)

 Note that the resulting Julia binary may fail various tests but will run code and provide the REPL.